-Embarking on a new way of working such as Agile Working, or Smart Working, is a major undertaking for an organisation and can be a daunting prospect.
-An organisation’s Agile Working readiness is critical to the successful implementation of Agile Working.
+Embarking on a new way of working such as Smart Working, aka Agile Working, is a major undertaking for an organisation and can be a daunting prospect.
+An organisation’s Smart Working readiness is critical to the successful implementation of Agile Working (For a definition of Agile Working see my earlier blog Agile Working Made Simple.).
 Many organisations, especially multinational companies and larger public sector organisations, have already embarked on their Agile Working journey, middle sized organisations have been slower to recognise the benefits.
 I have found very few examples in the Third Sector.

 The first step is to establish a Business Case for adopting Agile Working; each organisation will have different business aims and priorities and therefore will need to develop their own Business Case.
 Organisations that would have surplus property that they can dispose of by sale, or renting out, as a consequence of adopting Agile Working, can readily identify significant bottom line benefits.
 Alternatively some organisations have the opportunity to expand their operations without incurring further property costs.
 There are likely to be other cash benefits from reduced travel and recruitment costs.
 There is also likely to be a range of non-cashable benefits related to improved customer service, enhanced productivity, employee wellbeing and environmental benefits.

 2. Flexible workspaces for Smart Working

 Traditional office accommodation with desks assigned to individual employees and inflexible meeting rooms will constrain Agile Working.
 All work positions in an Agile Working environment should be shared unless there are compelling business or health reasons.
 A space audit will establish how well the existing facilities are used and will provide a baseline for planned improvements in workspace utilisation.
 Space should be allocated for activities rather than individuals, examples are: workspaces for quiet and concentrated working; touchdown spaces for people working on the move; breakout areas and well equipped, flexible meeting rooms.